HayanButt/Cat_Checklist_BackEnd_GroupProject/README.md

 ### Animals:
 This represents a class which enables the user to input their animal's name, birthday and the type of animal they own.

-### AnimalType:
+### Animal Type:
-This class represents the list of animals a user has put in as well as the available tasks for each animal type.
+This class represents different Animal Types a user can choose from eg Cat, Dog, Hedgehog etc. By having this additional steps, only the relevant associated TaskTypes will be present for the user when setting up a new task.
 For example, Tharahan owns a fish which has MAINTENANCE and FEEDING as the available tasks.

 ### Task:
-This class is where the user is able to input the description of the task, assign a due date, whether it is completed or not and priority (HIGH, MEDIUM, LOW) for the animals.
+This class is where the user is able to input the description of the task, assign a due date, whether it is completed or not and set the priority of the task (HIGH, MEDIUM, LOW) for their chosen pet.

-### TaskType:
+### Task Type:
-This class contains the list of TaskTypeEnums which have been pre-listed for the user to select from.
+This class allows implementation of the TaskTypeEnums which have been pre-listed for the user to select from.

 ## Relationships
 There are 4 one to many relationships: